Beliavsky/Fortran-code-on-GitHub/README.md

 [Optab](https://github.com/nombac/optab): computes opacity based on user-provided chemical equilibrium abundances, and outputs mean opacities as well as monochromatic opacities, by Shigenobu Hirose.
 Consequently, one can have opacity tables consistent with one's equation of state.

+[optool](https://github.com/cdominik/optool): computes complex dust particle opacities from the command line, by Carsten Dominik and Ryo Tazaki.
+It is derived from Michiel Min’s DHS [OpacityTool](https://dianaproject.wp.st-andrews.ac.uk/data-results-downloads/fortran-package/) and also implements Ryo Tazaki’s MMF theory for highly porous aggregates.

 [phantom](https://github.com/danieljprice/phantom): 3D Smoothed Particle Hydrodynamics and Magnetohydrodynamics code for astrophysics, by Daniel Price and others

 [PhotochemPy](https://github.com/Nicholaswogan/PhotochemPy): photochemical model of rocky planet's atmospheres, by Nicholaswogan.
 Given inputs, like the stellar UV flux, the atmospheric temperature structure, etc., this code will find the steady-state chemical composition of an atmosphere, or evolve atmospheres through time.